HeZeBang/next-genai/README.md

 ## Prerequisites

-You need an OpenAI or Azure OpenAI account.
+You need an GenAI or Azure GenAI account.

 ## Deployment